Provable Boolean Interaction Recovery from Tree Ensemble obtained via Random Forests: Locally Spiky Sparse (LSS) Model to describe Boolean interactions

-\end{itemize} The non-overlapping assumption that different interactions $S_{j_1}, S_{j_2}$ with $j_1 \neq j_2$ are disjoint might not always be justified in real data applications.
+In order to prove our main Theorem \ref{theo:mainResult}, we further impose the following constraints on the LSS model. \begin{itemize} \item[C1] ({Uniformity}) $X$ is uniformly distributed on $[0,1]^p$. \end{itemize} This uniformity assumption implies that each feature is independent of each other.
+Because any decision tree remains invariant under any strictly monotone transform of an individual feature, the uniform distribution assumption of $X$ can be relaxed to the assumption that individual features $X_j$, $j \in [p]$, are independent with a distribution that has Lebesgue density.
+We note that such an independence assumption might be violated in real world problems.
+For example, for genetic data with SNPs or gene expression as features $X_j$ there will typically be a strong correlation between features which are located close-by on the chromosome.
+However, in many cases, it is feasible to restrict to a subset of features (e.g., those which are located sufficiently far apart on the genome) in order to obtain approximate independence.
+In Section \ref{sec:simulations} we also demonstrate in simulations that for sufficiently weak feature correlation one can still obtain accurate interaction selection with LSSFind. \begin{itemize} \item[C2] ({Bounded-response}) $Y$ is bounded, i.e. $|Y| < 1$. \end{itemize} Note that although we assume $|Y| < 1$, the constant $1$ can be changed to any constant as we can scale $Y$ by any positive number and the conclusions in our main results will remain intact.
+This boundedness condition can be further relaxed to that the residue $Z := Y - E(Y | X)$ is independent of $X$ and $1$-subgaussian if we assume a slightly stronger assumption on $p$ and $n$ than the conditions in C4.
+See Proposition \ref{prop:sub_gaussian} for more detail. \begin{itemize} \item[C3] ({Non-overlapping basic interactions}) $S_1,\ldots, S_J$ do not overlap, i.e., $ S_{j_1} \cap S_{j_2} = \emptyset \text{ for all } j_1\neq j_2.$ \end{itemize} The non-overlapping assumption that different interactions $S_{j_1}, S_{j_2}$ with $j_1 \neq j_2$ are disjoint might not always be justified in real world problems.
 However, it is a crucial assumption for our theorem to hold.
 The general problem with overlapping interactions in the LSS model is that such models can be non-identifiable, meaning that different forms of \eqref{eq:E_lssmodel} can imply the same regression function $E(Y | X)$.
 For example, for the response $\1(X_1 < 0.5, X_2<0.5) + \1(X_1 > 0.5, X_2 > 0.5)$, by the definition of signed interactions in the LSS model, it has two basic signed interactions $\{(1, -1), (2, -1)\}$ and $\{(1, +1), (2, +1)\}$.
 However, we can also write it as $1 - \1(X_1 < 0.5, X_2 > 0.5) - \1(X_1 > 0.5, X_2 < 0.5)$, which has two different basic interactions $\{(1, -1), (2, +1)\}$ and $\{(1, +1), (2, -1)\}$.
 This means, a set of signed features which is an interaction in one of the representations is not an interaction in the other.
 Due to this identifiability problem, overlapping features can lead to both false positives and false negatives in term of interaction recovery with RF.
 One may try to define interaction more broadly to avoid this identifiability problem.
 For the previous example $\1(X_1 < 0.5, X_2<0.5) + \1(X_1 > 0.5, X_2 > 0.5)$, although the basic signed interactions are not unique, they always constitute of both $X_1$ and $X_2$.
 Whether the coefficients $\{\beta_j\}_{j=0}^J$ are allowed to have different signs also affects the identifiability.
 The previous example is identifiable if we only allow positive coefficients.
 For domain problems where interactions are believed to be overlapping, one should investigate different identifiability conditions, but as this depends on the precise application, we leave this for future work.
-Our work provides the pathway to analyze this in detail.
+Our work in this paper provides a pathway to investigate this in detail later.
 We demonstrate how overlapping features affect our results with a simulation study in Section \ref{sec:simulations}.